-New Burlington, OH
+New Burlington, Ohio

 New Burlington sits at the northwest corner of Clinton County, at the intersection of Greene and Warren Counties.